-The persons named in the Proxy will vote, or withhold from voting, the Units and Special Voting Units in respect of which they are appointed on any ballot that may be called for in accordance with the direction of the unitholder appointing them.
+The persons named in the Proxy will vote, or withhold from voting, the Units in respect of which they are appointed on any ballot that may be called for in accordance with the direction of the unitholder appointing them.

-In the absence of such specification, the proxyholder shall be deemed to have been granted the authority to vote the relevant Units and Special Voting Units for: (i) the election of each of the Trustees as set forth in this Circular; (ii) the appointment of auditors as set forth in this Circular, at such remuneration as may be determined by the Board of Trustees (the "Board"); and (iii) the approval of an advisory resolution on the Trust's approach to executive compensation as set forth in this Circular.
+In the absence of such specification, the proxyholder shall be deemed to have been granted the authority to vote the relevant Units for: (i) the election of each of the Trustees as set forth in this Circular; (ii) the appointment of auditors as set forth in this Circular, at such remuneration as may be determined by the Board of Trustees of the Trust (the "Board" or "Board of Trustees"); and (iii) the approval of an advisory resolution on the Trust's approach to executive compensation as set forth in this Circular.
 The Proxy also confers discretionary authority upon the persons named in the Proxy with respect to amendments to, or variations of, the matters identified in the Notice of Meeting and with respect to other matters that may properly be brought before the Meeting.

-As of March 28, 2024, Management knows of no such amendment, variation or other matter to come before the Meeting other than the matters referred to in the Notice of Meeting.
+As of March 26, 2025, Management knows of no such amendment, variation or other matter to come before the Meeting other than the matters referred to in the Notice of Meeting.